tomerof/vue3-pdfjs-viewer-component/README.md

 Notes:
 - Standalone: The PDF.js viewer and all required assets are vendored into this package under `assets/pdfjs`.
 No external setup is required.
-- Default viewer URL is resolved from the package itself using `new URL('../assets/pdfjs/web/viewer.html', import.meta.url)`.
+- Default viewer URL is resolved from the package itself using `new URL('../assets/pdfjs/web/viewer.html', import.meta.url)`, but if a data: URL is detected it falls back to the public path `/pdfjs/web/viewer.html`.
 - You can still override via the `viewerFolder` prop if you want to host your own copy of the viewer (must point at a folder that contains `web/viewer.html`).
 - Supports rendering in an embedded iframe or in a new external window/tab (`externalWindow = true`).
 - Listens to messages from the PDF.js viewer and emits the same events: `onBeforePrint`, `onAfterPrint`, `onDocumentLoad`, `onPageChange`.